 - Strategic planning for priority populations;

-- monitoring and analysis of Program activity and its impact on the target population and the health care delivery system;
+- Monitoring and analysis of services and their impact on those receiving care as well as the broader health care delivery system;

 Roles and Responsibilities - Regional Health Authorities

-- determining the amount and type of services to be provided by home care
+- Determining the amount and type of home care services to be provided;

-- securing, scheduling and supervising the appropriate resources to meet home care service requirements;
+- Securing, scheduling and supervising the appropriate resources to meet each client’s care/service requirements;

-- developing and maintaining a "pool" of service providers and resources to ensure continuity in the availability of resources;
+- Developing and maintaining a "pool" of service providers and resources to ensure continuity in the availability of human resources;

-- establishing and maintaining a quality improvement process that perpetuates practices that contribute to and enhance quality in service delivery, and that identifies areas that require improvement; and
+- Establishing and maintaining a quality improvement process that includes documentation of regional policies and procedures and that perpetuates practices that contribute to and enhance quality in service delivery, and that identifies areas that require improvement; and